tnissen375/toni.bbb-deprecated/README.md

-# toni.bbb
+# toni.bbb 2.5 alpha
+**Upgraded to BBB 2.5** - use at own risk Configuration is not "privacy by default" atm.
+You have to check all configuration files before using it in production.
+Documentation has to be renewed, configuration-options have to be checked.

-This project started a few month ago.
+This project started in 2020.
 I wanted to setup an [BigBlueButton](https://bigbluebutton.org/) installation which respects all possible privacy aspects out of the box.
 It should still be simple to setup.
 At first I thought about deploying BigBlueButton to Kubernetes.
 After I found out that this is not an option at all, I played around with the existing ansible roles, referenced by the official BigBlueButton documentation.
 These roles have been my starting point.
 Because there have been some shortcommings and I never tried ansible before I decided to give it a try and create some ansible roles by myself.

 I wanted to be able to deploy a private (SSO) and scaleable installation of BigBlueButton behind a reverse-proxy (openresty).
 The goal was to reuse as much componets as possible.
 So i decided to use openresty on the scalelite and BigBlueButton server as well.